What’s Really in Your Hair Care? The Truth About What You’re Using

 Different brands, different price points, wildly different vibes, but when you actually look, it’s the same ingredients showing up over and over, and the results started to feel the same, too.

 Sulfates were the first thing I clocked.
 They’re why shampoo feels like it’s really working.
 Tons of foam, super clean feeling.
 The problem is that over time, my hair felt worse the more consistent I was.
-Dryer, rougher, harder to deal with.
+Drier, rougher, harder to detangle, and more dependent on conditioner just to feel normal again.
 That was my first hint that “squeaky clean” wasn’t the win I thought it was.

 Then there were parabens.
-They’re there to keep products from going bad, which is fine, but I kept seeing them in formulas that didn’t need them anymore.
+They’re there to keep products from going bad, which is fine, but I kept seeing them in formulas that didn’t really need long shelf lives or heavy preservation systems.
 It felt less like intention and more like brands doing what they’ve always done because no one’s forcing them to change.

 Phthalates took longer for me to notice because they hide behind “fragrance.”
 I just kept buying things that smelled incredible and somehow did nothing else.
 My hair would look okay for a minute and then… nothing.
 Once I realized the scent was doing most of the work, it was hard to unsee.

-The formaldehyde-adjacent stuff was more of a slow burn.
-Not an immediate disaster.
-Just that vague feeling that my scalp wasn’t happy or my hair felt off in a way I couldn’t explain.
-Especially with leave-ins.
-That’s when I started thinking maybe some of these ingredients were outdated, not evil, just unnecessary.
+The formaldehyde-adjacent stuff was more of a slow burn, not an immediate disaster, which is why it took me longer to clock.
+That’s when I started thinking maybe some of these ingredients were not only a little evil, but also unnecessary.

 Synthetic fragrance was another one that kept popping up.
 Everything smelled amazing.
 Everything also felt kind of forgettable a week later.
 When my hair or scalp reacted, it was usually tied back to this, not anything dramatic, just consistently annoying.

 Silicones were the most convincing.
 My hair always looked great at first.
 Smooth, shiny, polished.
-Then after a while, it felt heavy and weirdly resistant, like nothing could actually get through.
+Then after a while, it felt heavy and weirdly resistant, like nothing could actually get through or fix anything underneath.
 I’d wash more, use more product, and somehow end up right back where I started.

 And the fast-drying alcohols explained why some products worked for exactly one day.
-Great volume, great texture, and then dryness that showed up later like a bill I forgot about.
+Great volume, great texture, and then dryness that showed up later.

 Grab my free toxic ingredient cheat: Sign up here to get the list.